Vasu10134/chat-app/README.md

 Technogy Used : HTML, CSS, JavaScript

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request with your ideas or improvements.

 ## 📄 License

-This project is licensed under the <a href="https://github.com/Vasu10134/chat-app?tab=MIT-1-ov-file">MIT License</a>.
+This project is licensed under the <a href="https://github.com/Vasu10134/chat-app?tab=MIT-1-ov-file" >MIT License</a>.